Coyotes have been spotted in the area

 A: We don't know.
 It's likely that we've seen only a fraction of the coyotes who live here, because they are reclusive.
 Most of the 15 or so sightings a year reported to Animal Response are in the northeast section of the city — Howe Farms, Fox Hill, Beach Road, Old Buckroe Road.
 However, the department has logged reports of coyotes in Wythe; along Briarfield Road; off Todds Lane; and in Old North Hampton.
 Professionals have definitively identified coyotes on Langley Air Force Base (2006) and in Grandview (2013).
 A story in the Virginian-Pilot in December 2017 estimated that "hundreds" are living in Hampton Roads.

 Q: What should I do if I see a coyote?

-A: Angela Taylor, deputy supervisor for Animal Control, advises using caution or avoid walking at dusk or dawn, especially near dense vegetation, and using a “SMART” strategy:
+A: Angela Taylor, deputy supervisor for the Animal Response Team, advises using caution or avoid walking at dusk or dawn, especially near dense vegetation, and using a "SMART" strategy: